STHLabUOL/MWSforDynWASN/README.md

 ### 4.3 Evaluation of simulation results

 `simulation_3_evaluate.py` is used to evaluate the results of the previously simulated WASN operation.
 Specifically, the following evaluation metrics are computed:
-- RMSE of SRO estimation
+- Root mean square error (RMSE) of SRO estimation
-- Settling time of SRO estimation
+- Settling time of SRO estimation (Ts)
-- SSNR of synchronized and asynchronous signals
+- Averaged magnitude squared coherence (AMSC) of asynchronous and synchronized signals
-- AMSC of synchronized and asynchronous signals
+- Signal to synchronization noise ratio (SSNR) of asynchronous and synchronized signals

 As before, set `FLAG_CUSTOM_SIMULATION=True` and optionally adjust the path in `RESULTS_DATA_ROOT` if you used a custom set of topologies for the simulation or otherwise changed the directory in which the simulation results are stored.